 reg import .\AtestkeyCloudInfra.reg

-- Download the Microsoft Win32 Content Prep Tool.
+- Download Microsoft Win32 Content Prep Tool.
 It’s a zip file; therefore, extract its contents into a folder.

 - Create an empty folder, for example, C:\output or anywhere else.

 - Use the below command to create a .intunewin file.
-(For detailed guidance on .Intunewin file, refer to this link: How to create an Intunewin file)
+(For detailed guidance on .Intunewin file, refer to this link: How to create an Intunewin file).

 .\IntuneWinAppUtil.exe -c "D:\RegImportv6" -s CloudInfraRegImport.ps1 -o C:\output

-- Now, check “C:\output” folder to confirm whether .Intunewin file has been successfully created.
+- Now, check C:\output folder to confirm whether .Intunewin file has been successfully created.

-- Click on Apps and then click on All Apps.
+- Sign in to the Intune admin center > Apps and then click on All Apps.

 - Click on + Add and Select Windows app (Win32) from the app type.